Gary Lineker: Barcelona

-For the '87-88 season hopes were still high for the club, but following three back to back losses at the start of the season Terry Venables was fired and Luis Aragonés brought in to replace him as manager.
-Linekers form remained strong, and he helped the club recover some form and scored a double against Real Madrid in a 4-1 win in the December, but he finished the season with only 16 goals in 35 league games as the club finished 6th, however he had contributed a little more to the cup efforts as the club won the 1988 Copa del Rey, but failed again at the Quarter Finals of the UEFA Cup.
+For the 1987–88 season hopes were still high for the club, but following three consecutive losses at the start of the season Terry Venables was dismissed and Luis Aragonés brought in to replace him as manager.
+Lineker's form remained strong, and he scored twice against Real Madrid in a 4–1 win in December.
+He finished the season with 16 goals in 35 league games as the club finished 6th.
+The club won the 1988 Copa del Rey, but were eliminated in the quarter-final of the UEFA Cup.

 In the summer, the club endured a tumultuous off season that culminated in the "Hesperia Mutiny" that saw a large number of players and coaches fired after protesting pay and conditions at the club.
 In the aftermath Barcelona moved to sign former player for the club during their last most successful era, and current Ajax manager Johan Cruyff.
-The club set about rebuilding its team, retaining only a skeleton of the squad that had finished '87-88 in 6th place - including Lineker.
+The club set about rebuilding its team, retaining only a skeleton of the squad that had finished the 1987–88 season in 6th place – including Lineker.
 The impact of Cruyff was immediate.
-Barcelona became a much more attacking side, and finished the season '88-89 season in a much improved 2nd place.
+Barcelona became a much more attacking side, and finished the season 1988–89 season in a much improved second place.
 However Lineker lost his favoured position at centre forward to new signing Julio Salinas, and saw himself pushed out wide right for most of the season resulting in both the lowest goal output (6) and appearances (26) in the league of Lineker's career as a starter.
 The club won 1989 European Cup Winners' Cup final where Lineker fared better than previous seasons, scoring four times in 8 outings.

 As the season came to an end, Barcelona was seeking to raise much needed funds for Cruyff and to free up the "foreigner" spot in the squad to continue his rebuilding project at the club, while Lineker was desperate to find first team opportunities in his favoured position.